• Overview

 Integration type:

-The HCL DevOps Control plug-in supports scheduled events integration which are listed in the following table.
+The DevOps Control plug-in supports scheduled events integration which are listed in the following table.

 Scheduled events